Norman J. Kansfield: Career

-Marriage and children
+Personal life and death

-Kansfield has been married to historian Mary Klein Kansfield since 1965.
-They have two children: Ann, a pastor in Brooklyn, and John, an architect.
-Ann is married to Jennifer Aull, who pastors with Ann in the Greenpoint Reformed Church in Brooklyn.
-Ann and Jennifer are the parents of two children.
-John is married to Melissa Marks.
+Kansfield married historian Mary Klein Kansfield in 1965.
+They have two children: Ann is married to Jennifer Aull, who pastors with Ann in the Greenpoint Reformed Church in Brooklyn.
+Ann and Jennifer are the parents of two children, John and Grace.
+John is married to Melissa Marks; they have one son, Jackson.

+Kansfield died at a hospital in New York City on January 27, 2024, from complications of pneumonia and other illnesses.